Thursday

 • Entrance to the Maritime Museum Sergej Mašera Piran and access to permanent exhibitions

-• Access to rich collections of maritime history, shipbuilding, and life by the sea
+• Access to rich collections of maritime history.

 • Exploration of the Gabrielli Palace with its historic interiors and views of the harbor